The Smile (film): Plot

 In a private clinic set in a country estate, the aging psychiatrist Pierre-François collapses with a heart attack from listening to the steamy fantasies of a sex-mad young patient Brigitte.
-After examining him, his colleague Gaby warns him that the next attack could come at any time and will probably be the last one.
+After examining him, his wife and colleague Gaby warns him that the next attack could come at any time and will probably be the last one.
 Feeling the need to settle things, he goes to see his ex-wife Chantal at Saint-Trojan-les-Bains, returning a picture that she had treasured but that he had kept.

 On the train he is struck by the sight of a young woman asleep, who projects an aura of sensuality.
 She is Odile, a tennis coach, whom he later sees at the beach.
 Odile suffers from mysterious nosebleeds.
 Back at his clinic Pierre-François goes cycling and loses control of his bicycle while going downhill through a wood that takes him to Odile's tennis club.
 As there is a travelling fair in the nearby town, he asks her to meet him there.
 She has already investigated the fair on her own, being fascinated by the strip show and catching the eye of its manager Jean-Jean, who asks if she would like to try this line of work.
 The date ends with Pierre-François on the ground with a bloody nose after he tries to kiss Odile, but in the morning each forgives the other.